 Rabbit Pond (H-P527b) is currently located on the part of the Vanderwhacker Mountain Wild Forest (VMWF) to the north of the Intensive Use Area.
-A land reclassification that would add the portion of the VMWF containing Rabbit Pond to the Intensive Use Area is suggested in this draft-UMP/GEIS.
+A land reclassification that would add the portion of the VMWF containing Rabbit Pond to the Intensive Use Area is suggested in this UMP/GEIS as a conceptual action.
 According to the 2005 UMP for the VMWF, Rabbit Pond is 0.4 acre in size.